awesome-workshop/gitlab-cms/index.md

 root: .  # Is the only page that doesn't follow the pattern /:path/index.html
 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
 ---
-In this lesson you will learn how to run jobs that require CMS-specific software stack ad file access in GitLab CI using the installation at CERN.
+In this lesson you will learn how to run jobs that require a CMS-specific software stack and how to access protected files in GitLab CI using the GitLab installation at CERN.
 We will use the use case of running [CMS software (CMSSW)][cmssw] jobs as an example.

 <!-- this is an html comment -->